WebDevAbdou/flight-ticket-booking/README.md

 ## 📄 License

-This project is created for educational purposes as a Database Course Final Year Project.
+This project is created for educational purposes as a Database Course Project.

 ## 👤 Author

-Database Course Final Year Project
+Database Project

 ## 🙏 Acknowledgments